What is a Game Drive? Plus 5 Things to Know Before You Go

 Who can go on a game drive?

 Game drives are one of the most accessible safari activities, appropriate for a variety of ages and fitness levels.
+While parks and reserves may bar entry to very young children for safety reasons, anyone old enough to enter the wildlife area can go on a game drive.

 What should I bring on a game drive?

-You don’t need to bring anything but yourself on a game drive.
-Water is provided in the vehicle, and the guide usually has a guidebook or two to pass around—not that you will need it, thanks to their expertise.
+On Ujuzi safaris, water is provided in the vehicle, and the guide usually has a guidebook or two to pass around—not that you will need it, thanks to their expertise.

 Game drives also play a huge role in protecting wildlife.
 Park admission fees provide much-needed money to conservation efforts, and the presence of guides and safari-goers in a wild area discourages poaching.
 Going on a safari is a great way to support preservation of some of the world’s most beautiful wild areas.